tpjg/goriakpbc/README.md

 }
 ```

-The library is still a work in progress.
 Parts of the library are specifically designed to facilitate projects that use both Ruby and Go.
 See the "Document Models" below.
 To install run `go get github.com/tpjg/goriakpbc` and use import as in the example above.

-The Document Models still need a lot of work like supporting many links and indexes, however some functions that are already implemented are described below.

-Now supports opening a pool of connections to Riak so goroutines can access Riak concurrently.
-See the "riak_test.go" for an example.
+More documentation is available in the Wiki (https://github.com/tpjg/goriakpbc/wiki), below are some examples of the features implemented in this library.

 ### Secondary indexes (2i)